-The owners of a long haired chihuahua should inspect and brush their dog’s tail a few times a week.
+The owners of a fluffy chihuahua should inspect and brush their dog’s tail a few times a week.

 Your long hair chi may need to be bathed more often than a short hair chi.
 Being low to the ground, he may pick up mud or other debris.
 Or he may get poop or pee stuck in his hair.
 Ugh!

-A purebred long haired chihuahua can cost as much as $1,500.
+A purebred long-haired chihuahua can cost as much as $1,500.
 They are usually fully grown by 18 months of age.
-The male and female chi puppy can grow to be around 7 inches in height and approximately 4 pounds in weight.
+The puppies can grow to be around 7 inches in height and approximately 4 pounds in weight.

-However, the long haired chihuahua puppy also comes in different sizes, so they might not always conform to the growth outlines we have mentioned – as long as they match the breed standard.
+The long hair chihuahua puppies also come in different sizes, so they might not always conform to the growth outlines we have mentioned – as long as they match the breed standard.

 Luxating patella is a common condition in dogs, especially those who fall into the category of small and miniature toy dog breeds.
 You can usually see signs of this condition between 4 and 6 months of age.

-However, a luxating patella can also be treated with medication or surgery in some cases, depending on its severity.
+A luxating patella can be treated with medication or in some cases surgery, depending on its severity.

-At the end of the day, long haired chihuahuas and short haired chihuahuas are two different versions of the same breed of dog.
+At the end of the day, long and short haired chihuahuas are two different versions of the same breed of dog.
 As such, they share many of the same characteristics.

-Despite the similarities, long haired chihuahuas have their own set of interesting features and challenges that a chihuahua dog owner and enthusiast should be aware of.
+Despite the similarities, long-haired chihuahuas have their own set of interesting features and challenges that a dog owner and enthusiast should be aware of.

 Are you a small breed dog lover?
 We would love to hear about it!